-Competency 4: Engage in Practice-informed Research and Research-ing formed P ractice Social workers understand quantitative and qualitative research methods and social work and evaluating their practice.
-Social workers know the principles informed and ethical approaches to building knowledge.
-Social workers under from multi-disciplinary sources and multiple ways of knowing.
-They also undefindings into effective practice. of logic, estand that scientific t evidence inquiry, e that info and cultu orms prac rally tice derives Instructions: For each category, mark the number which best reflects the student 's level o f achieve ment.
+Competency 4: Engage in Practice-informed Research and Research-informed Practice ocial workers understand quantitative and qualitative research methods and their respective roles in advancing a science of ocial work and evaluating their practice.
+Social workers know the principles of logic, scientific inquiry, and culturally formed and ethical approaches to building knowledge.
+Social workers understand that evidence that informs practice derives om multi-disciplinary sources and multiple ways of knowing.
+They also understand the processes for translating research andings into effective practice.
+Instructions: For each category, mark the number which best reflects the e student s level o f achieve ment.
 Behavior 1 2 3 4 5 4.1 Use practice experience and theory to inform scientific inquiry and research 4.2 Apply critical thinking to engage in analysis of quantitative and qualitative research methods and research findings 4.3 Use and translate research evidence to inform and improve practice, policy, and service delivery Comments regarding ratings: